imar26/twitter-webapp/README.md

 # Twitter Webapp

-A simple webapp to display tweets with one or more hashtags
+A simple responsive webapp to display tweets with one or more hashtags

 ## Overview of the application
 * This web application allows user to enter multiple space separated hashtags as an input